Lessons on Parameter Sharing across Layers in Transformers: Experiments on Machine Translation

 \subsubsection{Results}

 Table \ref{tab:exp_main_result} shows BLEU scores on newstest2010-2016 for each method.
 We trained three models with different random seeds, and reported the averaged scores.
 Table \ref{tab:exp_main_result} also shows the total number of parameters and computational speeds\footnote{We regard processed tokens per second during the training as the computational speed.}.
-The computational speed is based on the speed of Vanilla.
+The computational speed is based on the speed of Universal.

 \paragraph{(i) Comparison with Universal in terms of efficiency} In the comparison between Universal and Vanilla, Universal achieved better scores although their parameter sizes are almost the same.
-This result is consistent with the report in \newcite{dehghani2019}.
+This result is consistent with the report in \cite{dehghani2019}.
 However, the training time of Universal is more than twice as much as the one of Vanilla.
-In addition, Universal (deep) didn't improve the performance from Universal although its negative log-likelihood on validation set slightly outperformed one of Universal.
-Thus, stacking many layers have small effect on BLEU scores when the model shares parameters of one layer with all layers.
+In addition, Universal (deep) didn't improve the performance from Universal, and thus stacking many layers have small effect on BLEU scores when the model shares parameters of one layer with all layers.

 In contrast, the proposed strategies (\textsc{sequence}, \textsc{cycle}, and \textsc{cycle (rev)}) were faster and achieved slightly better scores than Universal when we set $M = 6$ and $N = 12$.
-Since Admin did not have a positive influence on BLEU scores as in Table \ref{tab:exp_main_result}, our strategies were responsible for the improvements.
 Thus, our proposed parameter sharing strategies are more efficient than Universal in terms of the parameter size and computational time.

+In comparison among Universal (small) and the proposed strategies, Universal (small) was faster\footnote{We used the same dimension sizes for Vanilla and Universal (small) but their training speeds are different from each other.
+Since Universal (small) consists of small parameters, the computational time for updating is smaller than Vanilla.} but the configuration drastically sacrificed BLEU scores.
+These results imply that the strategy in Universal Transformer, which shares parameters of one layer with all layers, damages computational time or the quality of output sequences.
+In comparison with those Universal configurations, our proposed strategies improved both of the computational speed and BLEU scores.